 Personal credit is based on your personal financial history and demonstrates how reliable you are with your personal finances.
 Your personal credit score indicates to lenders how likely you are to pay your bills on time.
 A good personal credit score helps you qualify for financial products such as personal credit cards, car loans, and student loans.

 In comparison, business credit is directly tied to your business’s financial history.
 Your business credit score demonstrates whether your business is a good candidate to lend money to or do business with.
 Your business credit score indicates to lenders, suppliers, and other vendors how likely you are to pay your business-related invoices and bills on time.
 A good business credit score helps you qualify for business loans, lines of credit, and trade credit from lenders and suppliers.
-It can also help you secure more favourable repayment terms for small business loans and other financial products.
+It can also help you secure low-rate business loans, along with more favourable repayment terms for small business loans and other financial products.

 What does your business credit score look like?